katmore/webhook/docs/phpdoc.md

-    $avatar_url : string
+    $avatar_url :

 __

 #### Type

-string -- the avatar URL of the event sender
+-- the avatar URL of the event sender

 # __